 The EU has more restrictions around the use of non-lactose carbohydrates in formula manufactured in Europe, as compared to the US.
 In Europe, carbohydrates like sucrose and glucose are only allowed to be used in special formulas, not standard cow’s milk-based formula.⁵

 According to Dr. Young, there is no definitive research showing that non-lactose carbohydrate sources cause any negative long-term outcomes in babies.
 However, there is concern that carbohydrates like sucrose, glucose, and fructose may increase the sweetness of milk and lead a baby to overeat and prefer sweet foods.⁶

 We need more research in this area.
 We really need to understand the metabolic implications of lactose alternatives.
 Meaning, we need to know the biological implications of consuming lactose-reduced and lactose-free formula on infant developmental outcomes.”Dr. Young

 What can you expect to find on baby formula labels

 It turns out that finding out whether a formula has other carbohydrates besides lactose in it isn’t as easy as you might think.
 These details are not spelled out on baby formula labels.

-Dr. Young’s recent research, which was presented at the American Society for Nutrition’s annual conference in 2021, showed that 55% of all term infant formula consumed in the US is lactose reduced, meaning the carbohydrate source is not 100% lactose.
-She estimates that only about 7.5% of infants medically need a lactose-reduced or lactose-free formula.⁷
+Dr. Young’s recent research, which was presented at the American Society for Nutrition’s annual conference in 2021, showed that 55% of all term infant formula consumed in the US is lactose-reduced, meaning the carbohydrate source is not 100% lactose.
+She estimates that only about 7.5% of infants medically need a lactose-reduced or lactose-free baby formula.⁷

 Besides learning more about which carbohydrates are best for babies, there is also more to learn about how infant formulas are marketed and what role this plays in what parents buy.
 “Infant formula is often marketed with appealing words,” stated Dr. Young, although her study did not look at labeling and how it compared to ingredients.